Natalie-Daniel/OSCAR/README.md

 >* Step 1: Copy Repo URL and use the `git clone <Repo URL goes here>` command to create a directory for git command use.
 Don't include the <> when cloning.

->* Step 2: `cd` into the correct directory where your git clone created the directory.
-The directory name should be the same as the clone you just created.
+>* Step 2: `cd directoryname` into the correct directory where your git clone created the directory.
+The directoryname should be the same as the clone you just created.

 >* Step 3: Use `git status` to see which files have been edited and can be added for commit.